Lesson 3: State History

 - blank drawing paper* (Activity 4 - Option 1)

-- books and websites about the history of your state
+- books or websites about your state

 * - denotes an optional material that may or may not be needed